-- Fund-level Executive committee: Responsible for the oversight, review and approval of key strategic and operational matters, including climate-related matters. - Private Funds Investment Committee: Responsible for reviewing and approving investment opportunities in relation to our Private Funds in line with each Fund's mandate/investment policy and objectives.
+- Fund-level Executive Committee: Responsible for the oversight, review and approval of key strategic and operational matters, including climate-related matters. - Private Funds Investment Committee: Responsible for reviewing and approving investment opportunities in relation to our Private Funds in line with each Fund's mandate/investment policy and objectives.
 This includes reviewing the climate-related risks and opportunities associated with any investment opportunities.

-Tritax's ESG Director informs and updates many of the committees on each Fund's progress against established ESG targets, and on evolving market trends and sentiment on material ESG issues, including climate change.
+Tritax's Head of Asset Management and its ESG Manager inform and update many of the committees on each Fund's progress against established ESG targets, and on evolving market trends and sentiment on material ESG issues, including climate change.